sgallard/Newspaper-Template-Dataset/README.md

-# Dataset used in work titled: Supporting Diverse Template Selection in Newspaper Production via Graph Matching Network-Based Clustering
+# Dataset used in: Diversity-Aware Retrieval of Structured Layout Templates via Graph-Matching Network-Based Clustering

 ## Description
 - In the folder `json-augmented-dataset` you can find the JSON dataset of templates.
 All templates inside were used to train LayoutGMN.
 Only templates outside `XXXXXX` folders, where `X={0,1}`, were used for clustering and recommendation.
 Each template folder has its